ossegosse/recipe-finder/README.md

 ### Set up

-- Clone the repository
+1. Clone the repository
+2. Navigate to the project directory

+- cd recipe-finder

-- NPM install
+3. NPM install

-- Run it on your phone with Expo Go or with a simulator
+4. Run it on your phone with Expo Go or with a simulator

 ### Techstack